jledeus/DD2444_gpu_crowd/README.md

 The algorithmic aspects of the boid simulation follows three rules or steering behaviors.

 ##### Rule 1 - Cohesion
 The first rule makes the boids to move to the "center of mass" or average position of the group they belong to.
-The animation below contains of two groups where each individual boid steers to the average position of the group.
+The animation below contains of two groups where each individual boid steers to the average position of the group they belong to.
 [1,2]

 ![Cohesion](gifs/cohesion.gif)